toebeann/Tobey.UnityAudio/README.md

-# Tobey's Unity Audio patcher for BepInEx
+# Tobey's Unity Audio Patcher for BepInEx 5

 A universal BepInEx patcher to enable/disable Unity's built-in audio for any Unity game.
 Primarily useful for games where Unity's audio engine has been disabled by the game developers due to using a third-party audio engine, such as FMOD.